 Step 1: Plan

-The very first step happens before you even log into your member dashboard, and that’s when you (and perhaps your marketing or PR support) develop a plan for your content.
-I really can’t emphasize this enough — thought leadership is a long-term process, and you’ll see the most benefit if you have developed ideas and themes in advance.
+Before you even log into your member dashboard, you (and perhaps someone on your team, like a marketing or PR support person) should develop a plan for your content.
+Thought leadership is a long-term process, and you’ll see the most benefit if you have developed ideas and themes in advance.

-Write your article (offline or directly in your dashboard) and save as draft as you go.
-You can come back anytime to review your work if needed.
+Write your article (offline, or directly in your dashboard) and save as you go.
+You can come back anytime to review your work.

-When you want our team to take a look, simply hit save and submit for review.
-This notifies our team that your piece is ready for edits!
+When you’re ready, click “Submit for Editor Review.”
+This notifies our team that your piece is ready for edits.

 - Does the article overall help educate and inform your target audience?

 - Did you include specific, clear tips that help the reader apply your advice to real business situations?